-Data presented in Table 3 indicates that problem faced scores range from 44-382 against the possible range 0-450.
+Data presented on Table 3 indicates that problem faced scores range from 44-382 against the possible range 0-450.
 According to PFI of char farmers ‘lack of legal support in case of using technology,’ got the highest score 382 and hence was considered 1st ranked problem.
 ‘Lack of special support in any sorts of adverse situation, ‘got the score 378 was 2nd ranked problem.
 And ‘Lack of legal soil testing support to identify field problem for using machinery got the score for 282 was 3rd ranked problem followed by high price of fuel and oil to run a machine, lack of subsidy in purchasing machinery, lack of skilled manpower to be used, lack of proper training to handling machineries’, lack of intensive monitoring after providing input, people are more interested to use old one according to the score.
 Disrupted communication system got the lowest score 44 and hence was considered 10th ranked problem.

 4.CONCLUTIONS